GNOME/gimp/images/logo/README.md

 The icons are authored by Aryeom, with feedbacks from various contributors, in particular (in alphabetical order): Jehan, Øyvind Kolås, Simon Budig and Ville Pätsi.

+Remarks from people on Gitlab were also taken into account during design editing.

 The files are licensed under [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).